fishjam-dev/react-native-client-sdk/README.md

 To release a new version of the example app on iOS install fastlane, get added to swmansion app store account and run `yarn releaseAppIos` from the main directory.

-Pro tip: when developing set backend url in `.env.development`.
+Pro tip: when developing, set the backend url in `.env.development`.

 ## Credits